 Fig. 1: Demonstration of our adaptive controller on two quadrotors with widely varying mass, arm length, and motor constants for the task of tracking a straight and circular trajectory.
 In the middle of the trajectory, we add a payload unknown to the drone of approximately 30% of the robot's mass.
 Our end-to-end controller is able to quickly estimate and react to the disturbance.
-In both the demonstrations described above and all the simulation and real-world experiments presented here, we use a single control policy across different drones and tasks, which is deployed without any modifications or tuning.
+We use a single control policy across different drones and tasks, which is deployed without any vehicle-specific modifications.

-optimizes.
-This simplifies the estimation problem and avoids identifiability issues, e.g., identical effects on unobservable or unmatched uncertainties [4].
+in mass, size, motor, propeller, etc. with mass and planar area size notably differing by at least 10 times.
+In addition, our controller can rapidly adapt to unknown in-flight disturbances in the mass and inertia changes of the quadcopters.
+Our work builds on three main insights.
+The first is that relevant dynamics parameters are observable from the history of states and actions.
+This has long been known in the community: several works have shown how to estimate parameters online with nonlinear Kalman filters [1], [2] or with neural networks [3].
+The second insight is that, at test time, we do not need an estimate of the parameters in some "ground truth" sense.
+What matters is that the estimate leads to the "right" action, which our end-to-end training procedure optimizes for.
+This simplifies the estimation problem and avoids observability issues, e.g., identical effects on unobservable or unmatched uncertainties [4].
 The third and final insight is that a system can adapt to previously unseen disturbances as long as their effect on the platform dynamics is in the convex hull of the training disturbances (e.g., a motor losing efficiency has a similar effect to adding a payload below the motor).